phamthekhang632/khang-pham.github.io/_pages/home.md

 ##  A Little About Me

 Hello!
 I am a 4th year student at the Illinois Institute of Technology where I’m pursuing a B.S. in Aerospace Engineering and a M.S. in Autonomous Systems and Robotics.
-Throughout my time at IIT, I am fortunate to get involve with multiple research projects, engineering competitions, and an internship.
+Throughout my time at IIT, I am fortunate to get involved with multiple research projects, engineering competitions, and internships.
 I’m looking to contribute to aerospace science and interesting robotics problems!

-Currently, my interests lie in field robotics, remote sensing, and adaptive control.
+Currently, my interests lie in field robotics, guidance navigation and control (GNC), and adaptive control.

 ## Experience